 3. Vitamin D

 People of all ages can have a vitamin D deficiency, but it tends to become even more severe at 65+ and is associated with a significantly greater risk of falling and suffering injuries from falls, according to one review published in The American Journal of Clinical Nutrition.

 “Everyone has trouble getting enough fiber into their diets, but fiber needs actually increase as you get older,” Sauer says.
 Make this a priority: Higher fiber intake is related to lower risk of heart disease.

 Swap white bread and pasta for whole grain varieties, and make sure your diet is rich in legumes, fruits, and vegetables.
-You can also take a supplement like Metamucil or Citrucel to meet your daily requirements.
+Your doctor may also recommend a supplement like Metamucil or Citrucel to meet your daily requirements.

 “This one gets ignored a lot when we talk about nutrients, but it’s one of the most important to human life and health,” Sauer says.
 While the amount of water you need doesn’t increase as you age, your body’s thirst mechanism can get lazy.
 So it’s important to drink even if you aren’t thirsty.